Repairs and safety improvements in the Royal National Park

 Garie Road landslip

-The collapse of Garie Road is one of the worst in Greater Sydney due to the severe wet weather and there has been continuous slippage of the land under the road that increases risks around the site.
+The collapse of Garie Road is one of the worst in Greater Sydney due to the severe wet weather events since 2021.
+This weather contributed to ongoing land slippage under the road, which increased the risks around the site.

-Work will commence in October 2023, and is expected to be completed by mid-2024, weather and site conditions permitting.
+The construction work is progressing and is expected to be completed in August-2025, weather and site conditions permitting.

 Garie Road remains closed to ensure the safety of motorists, pedestrians and workers who need to access the site.
-Our priority is to repair and open the road safely as soon as we can.
+Our priority is to repair and open the road as soon and as safely possible.

 Garie Beach closure

-A range of upgrades to improve access and safety are now underway at Audley Weir to address disruptions caused by rainfall and flooding, with more improvements in the pipeline.
+A range of upgrades to improve access and safety are underway at Audley Weir to address disruptions caused by increased rainfall and flooding, with more improvements in the pipeline.

-A temporary electronic message sign has been installed at the intersection of Sir Bertram Stevens Drive and Bundeena Drive to notify vehicles of weir closures, replacing the ageing ‘flip-sign’ currently in place, to improve the reliability of information for the community.
+A temporary electronic message sign has been installed at the intersection of Sir Bertram Stevens Drive and Bundeena Drive to notify road users of weir closures, replacing the ageing ‘flip-sign’ previously in place.
+This will improve the reliability of information for the community.

 Project Documents